-The Navy maintains, trains, and equips combat-ready naval forces capable of winning wars, deterring aggression and maintaining the freedom of the seas.
-U.S. Navy personnel expertly operate virtually every type of military equipment in U.S. arsenal, everything from HumVees to Aircraft Carriers.
+The Navy maintains, trains and equips combat-ready naval forces capable of winning wars, deterring aggression and maintaining the freedom of the seas.
+U.S. Navy personnel expertly operate virtually every type of military equipment in the country's arsenal, everything from Humvees to aircraft carriers.

-The U.S. Navy was founded on 13 October 1775, and the Department of the Navy was established on 30 April 1798.
-The Navy has the following main components, all of which ensure the Navy is capable of taking on the enemy anywhere in the world:
+The Navy was founded on Oct.
+13, 1775, and the Department of the Navy was established on April 30, 1798.
+The Navy has the following main components, all of which ensure it is capable of taking on the enemy anywhere in the world:

-THE SURFACE FLEET – This consists of vessels of all sizes.
-Whether providing insertion or cover for special operations on inland rivers or battling modern day pirates on the high seas, the Navy has a ship suited for every waterborne military mission.
-Learn more about Navy Ships.
+Surface fleet -- This consists of vessels of all sizes.
+Whether providing insertion or cover for special operations on inland rivers or battling modern-day pirates on the high seas, the Navy has a ship suited for every waterborne military mission.

-THE SUBMARINE FLEET – Known as the "Silent Service” submarines have played a number of roles in a hundred years of both war and peace: attack, surveillance, commando insertion, research, and nuclear deterrent.
+Submarine fleet -- Known as the "Silent Service," submarines have played a number of roles in a hundred of years of both war and peace: attack, surveillance, commando insertion, research and nuclear deterrent.
 Submarines give the Navy the ability to arrive on scene before the enemy is aware they're on the way.
-Learn more about Navy Submarines.

-THE NAVAL AVIATION WING – In addition to the surface and submarine warfare capabilities the Navy can provide firepower and support from the air as well.
-The Navy's aviation contingent consists of Helicopters, Fighter/Attack Jets, Surveillance, Transport and Cargo Aircraft and Unmanned Aerial Vehicles (UAV).
-Learn more about Naval Aircraft.
+Naval aviation wing -- In addition to the surface and submarine warfare capabilities, the Navy can provide firepower and support from the air as well.
+The Navy's aviation contingent consists of helicopters, fighter/attack jets, surveillance, transport and cargo aircraft, and unmanned aerial vehicles (UAV).

-THE SHORE "SUPPORT" ESTABLISHMENT - The shore establishment provides support to the operating forces (known as "the fleet") in the form of: facilities for the repair of machinery and electronics; communications centers; training areas and simulators; ship and aircraft repair; construction, intelligence and meteorological support; storage areas for repair parts, fuel, and munitions; medical and dental facilities; and air bases.
+Shore "support'' establishment -- The shore establishment provides support to the operating forces (known as "the fleet") in the form of: facilities for the repair of machinery and electronics; communications centers; training areas and simulators; ship and aircraft repair; construction, intelligence and meteorological support; storage areas for repair parts, fuel and munitions; medical and dental facilities; and air bases.

-The Bottom Line: The Navy has an awesome array of aircraft, ships, and equipment and offers many high tech jobs.
+The bottom line: The Navy has an awesome array of aircraft, ships and equipment and offers many high-tech jobs.
 From medical to nuclear, mechanical to administrative, there is bound to be a job right for you.
-If high tech is your passion or you just want a great job, with great benefits, and to travel around the world.
-Then the Navy may be just the place to start your military career.
-You can start your career by getting more info about Joining.
+Whether high tech is your passion or you just want a great job with great benefits and to travel around the world, then the Navy may be just the place to start your military career.
+You can start your career by getting more info about joining.